Techcyte/devkit/CONTRIBUTING.md

 - **Documentation**:
   - Use clear, concise language.
   - Follow Markdown formatting conventions.
-  - Update relevant READMEs in `external-container-service/` or `api-bridge/` as needed.
+  - Update relevant READMEs in `docs/` as needed.
 - **Licensing**: By contributing, you agree that your contributions will be licensed under the [MIT License](./LICENSE).

 ## Getting Help